AckerlyXu/heima/articles/sql-database/sql-database-technical-overview.md

 ### Blend single databases with pooled databases

 Either way you go — single databases or elastic pools — you are not locked in.
 You can blend single databases with elastic pools, and change the service tiers of single databases and elastic pools quickly and easily to adapt to your situation.
-Moreover, with the power and reach of Azure, you can mix-and-match other Azure services with SQL Database to meet your unique app design needs, drive cost and resource efficiencies, and unlock new business opportunities.
+With the power and reach of Azure, you can mix-and-match other Azure services with SQL Database to meet your unique app design needs, drive cost and resource efficiencies, and unlock new business opportunities.

 ### Extensive monitoring and alerting capabilities